66th Academy Awards: Ceremony information

 As with previous ceremonies he produced, Cates centered the show around a theme.
 This year, he christened the show with the theme "People Behind the Camera" commenting that "It will be a salute to those unseen men and women who make what we see on the screen, the artist and craftspeople responsible for the magic of the movies."
 In tandem with the theme, the ceremony's opening number featured a montage produced by Chuck Workman saluting the many individuals such as directors, editors, and composers who are involved in moviemaking.
 During that segment, singer Bernadette Peters performing a modified version of Stephen Sondheim's song "Putting It Together" from his musical Sunday in the Park with George.
 Filmmaker and editor Carol A. Streit assembled another montage featuring a salute to the work of cinematographers and their contributions to film.

 Several other people and elements were also involved with the production of the ceremony.
 Production designer Roy Christopher designed a new stage for the ceremony which prominently featured five giant Oscar statues each flanked inside metal cones that were illuminated recurrently throughout the show.
 Film composer and musician Bill Conti served as musical director of the ceremony.
 Dancer Debbie Allen choreographed a dancer number showcasing the Best Original Score nominees featuring eight prestigious ballet and dance troupes from around the world.

+An in memoriam segment was introduced for the first time during the ceremony.
+In subsequent years, it became the permanent element of the Oscars.